up4movement/up4movement.github.io/README.md

 2. For some reason, after every deploy to `gh-pages`, Github usually re-publishes the site to `up4movement.github.io`, so visiters to the site get 404 errors.

-- Under 'settings' of the repo, scroll down to GitHub Pages and type in `up4movement.com` in the Custom domain field and click Save.
+- Under 'settings' of the repo, click on Pages tab on the bottom left and type in `up4movement.com` in the Custom domain field and click Save.
 The site is up again in 2 seconds.